Nick Grimshaw

-Early life
+Early life and education

-Grimshaw was born in Oldham, Greater Manchester and grew up there.
-He attended the University of Liverpool between 2002 and 2005, studying Communication and Media Studies, but failed his final year, graduating with a DipHE rather than a bachelor's degree.
+Grimshaw was born at St Mary's Hospital in Manchester and grew up in Royton.
+He has an older brother and sister.
+He was educated at Our Lady's Roman Catholic High School, a state voluntary aided school, followed by the University of Liverpool between 2002 and 2005, studying Communication and Media Studies.
+He failed his final year, graduating with a DipHE rather than a bachelor's degree.
 During his studies at the University of Liverpool, Grimshaw was also a member of the University's student radio station, ICON Radio (now Liverpool Guild Student Media).